Frequently Asked Questions

 What is my Password?

-As of August 2016, your Access Code was set to be the email address (all lowercase) you previously used to log in to view ICE Learning Center videos.
-If you are not able to log in using that email address as your Access Code, contact your instructor to check if your Access Code has changed.
+As of August 2016, your password was set to be the email address (all lowercase) you previously used to log in to view ICE Learning Center videos.
+If you are not able to log in using that email address as your password, contact your instructor to check if your password may have changed.

 This message means that your campus has signed up for IP Access, and you can access the ICE Learning Center videos without logging in from anywhere on campus.
 If you are seeing this error message and are not on campus, you may need to connect through your school's proxy server to access ICE Learning Center videos.
 Contact your school's library help desk for more information on connecting with a proxy server.